Informbiro period: Persecution of internal enemies

 Aleksandar Ranković established a special anti-Cominform staff in the Yugoslav State Security Administration.

 In the immediate aftermath of the Tito–Stalin split, the leadership of the ruling Communist Party of Yugoslavia (Komunistička partija Jugoslavije, KPJ) was faced with uncertainty over personal loyalty.
-Interior minister Aleksandar Ranković noted it was impossible to know who to trust and that one's closest comrades may now be the enemy.
+Interior minister Aleksandar Ranković noted it was impossible to know whom to trust and that one's closest comrades may now be the enemy.
 Even as Tito and Stalin exchanged letters which led to their open split in early 1948, Tito called for action against central committee member Sreten Žujović and former minister of industry Andrija Hebrang. Žujović was the only person openly supporting Stalin when the central committee discussed Stalin's direct accusations and who was his source of information.
 Tito alleged Hebrang was the main source for Soviet mistrust and tasked Ranković with charging him.
 Ranković fabricated charges that Hebrang became an Ustaše spy during his captivity in 1942 and that the Soviets subsequently blackmailed him using that information as leverage.
 Both Žujović and Hebrang were apprehended within a week.
 There were numerous victims of persecution beyond Žujović and Hebrang.
 Real or perceived supporters of Stalin were termed "Cominformists" or "ibeovci" as a pejorative initialism based on the first two words in the official name of the Cominform.
 Thousands were imprisoned, killed, or exiled.

 In response to the situation in the country, Ranković established a special anti-Cominform staff in the State Security Administration (Uprava državne bezbednosti, UDB) consisting of his deputy, and nominal head of the UDB, Svetislav Stefanović Ćeća, Veljko Mićunović, Jovo Kapičić, Vojislav Biljanović, Mile Milatović, and Jefto Šašić as the head of the Counterintelligence Service (Kontraobaveštajna služba, KOS).